 API, Workload, and Endpoint Security

-Attackers often go against APIs that aren’t well protected and workloads that aren’t managed.
+Attackers often target APIs that aren’t well protected and workloads that aren’t properly managed.
+Safeguard them using runtime protection, API gateways, and workload scanning to keep your cloud environment secure.

 Weakness Scanning and Managing Patches